Georgian architecture: Houses

 Versions of revived Palladian architecture dominated English country house architecture.
 Houses were increasingly placed in grand landscaped settings, and large houses were generally made wide and relatively shallow, largely to look more impressive from a distance.
 The height was usually highest in the centre, and the Baroque emphasis on corner pavilions often found on the continent generally avoided.
 In grand houses, an entrance hall led to steps up to a piano nobile or mezzanine floor where the main reception rooms were.
 Typically the basement area or "rustic", with kitchens, offices and service areas, as well as male guests with muddy boots, came some way above ground, and was lit by windows that were high on the inside, but just above ground level outside.
 A single block was typical, with perhaps a small court for carriages at the front marked off by railings and a gate, but rarely a stone gatehouse, or side wings around the court.

-Windows in all types of buildings were large and regularly placed on a grid; this was partly to minimize window tax, which was in force throughout the period in the United Kingdom.
+Windows in all types of buildings were large and regularly placed on a grid; this was partly to minimize window tax, which was in force throughout the period in Great Britain.
 Some windows were subsequently bricked-in.
 Their height increasingly varied between the floors, and they increasingly began below waist-height in the main rooms, making a small balcony desirable.
 Before this the internal plan and function of the rooms can generally not be deduced from the outside.
 To open these large windows the sash window, already developed by the 1670s, became very widespread.
 Corridor plans became universal inside larger houses.

 Internal courtyards became more rare, except beside the stables, and the functional parts of the building were placed at the sides, or in separate buildings nearby hidden by trees.
 The views to and from the front and rear of the main block were concentrated on, with the side approaches usually much less important.
 The roof was typically invisible from the ground, though domes were sometimes visible in grander buildings.
 The roofline was generally clear of ornament except for a balustrade or the top of a pediment.
 Columns or pilasters, often topped by a pediment, were popular for ornament inside and out, and other ornament was generally geometrical or plant-based, rather than using the human figure.

 Inside ornament was far more generous, and could sometimes be overwhelming.
 The chimneypiece continued to be the usual main focus of rooms, and was now given a classical treatment, and increasingly topped by a painting or a mirror.
 Plasterwork ceilings, carved wood, and bold schemes of wallpaint formed a backdrop to increasingly rich collections of furniture, paintings, porcelain, mirrors, and objets d'art of all kinds.
 Wood-panelling, very common since about 1500, fell from favour around the mid-century, and wallpaper included very expensive imports from China.